Eric Margolis

 Readings

-Usually one article per week.
+Usually one article or book chapter per week.
 Some of these will be by philosophers, some by cognitive scientists.
 The exact readings will depend on the topics the class settles on—there will be some choices.

 Course Format